 All the details of my wedding day are worked out in my head.
 All of them that is, except for the groom.
 Oops.
 That’s an important part, huh?
 Love.
 It’s a commonly thrown around four-letter word.
 “I love macaroni and cheese.”
 “I love their music.”
 Sometimes, we even say, “I love him” or “I love her.”

 What is real love?

 Is it the heart-pounding adrenaline rush you feel when you see…?
 You know the person I’m talking about.
 That hot guy playing basketball at the gym… the cute girl who makes eye contact as she passes by… the friend of a friend of a friend… maybe a best friend.
 It’s that person we keep track of when he or she is in the same room, whose comments and actions we analyze to no end.
-But is that love, or the beginning of it?
+But is that love or the beginning of it?
 There are a few things love isn’t.
 Love isn’t a feeling.
-Although real love is often accompanied by strong feelings, love does not equate with the sense of floating on clouds.
+Although strong feelings often accompany real love, love does not equate with the sense of floating on clouds.
 Unlike the type of love that movies, television, and songs portray, people in love don’t always feel ooey gooey around each other.

 Knowing about the person’s personality and character are so important.

 A relationship wouldn’t last long on emotions.
 In fact, knowledge is the basis of a healthy relationship.